vuikit/vuikit.js.org/pages/guide/dropdown.md

 ## Usage

 Any content, like a button, can toggle a dropdown.
-Ad the `vk-dropdown` component to a block element following the toggle.
+Add the `vk-dropdown` component to a block element following the toggle.

 ```html
 <vk-button></vk-button>